 Inscyte's policies and procedures require the requester to provide a written Letter of Request to the Privacy Officer describing the requester's identity, the scope of de-identified or aggregated information required, and the purpose and/or intended use of this information.
 The Privacy Officer is responsible for reviewing and qualifying the request using the stated criteria and communicating with the requester during the review process.
 The President of Inscyte is ultimately responsible for authorizing the release of the de-identified and/or aggregated data.
 The approval is documented in a Letter of Authorization sent to the requester and copied to the Privacy Officer.
 The Letter of Authorization must also be signed by the receiving party acknowledging and attesting to that the person or organization will not use the de-identified and/or aggregate information, either alone or with other information, to identify an individual.
-This includes attempting to decrypt information that is encrypted, attempting to identify an individual based on prior knowledge.
+This includes attempting to decrypt information that is encrypted, attempting to identify an individual based on unencrypted information and attempting to identify an individual based on prior knowledge.